holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.6.4 Priority of Corollary Requirements

 After taking Individual Action, you have a duty to prioritize doing the corollary requirements defined in this section higher than doing any of your regular work.
-However, a Lead Link of whatever Circle fully contains all Roles that were significantly impacted by your action may still change this default priority.
+However, a Circle Lead of whatever Circle fully contains all Roles that were significantly impacted by your action may still change this default priority.

 ## Article 3: Governance